jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 tags: weapon rc1 carbine
 ---

-[GridScout™][gridscout] was created for community-defense planning.
-For this same purpose, I'm building a new firearm.
-I call it the RC1.
+I'm building a new weapon which I call the RC1.
 Why RC1?
 Because it's easier to explain that RC1 stands for Reeder Carbine #1 than to explain that PK6 (my original name for the RC1 concept) stands for _Piŝta Karabeno je 6,5 Grendel_.

 ## Weapon design
-My intent is to create a weapon that is especially easy to handle in close-quarters combat without sacrificing effectiveness at medium range (up to 500 yards).
+I want a gun that is especially easy to handle in close-quarters combat without sacrificing effectiveness at medium range (up to 500 yards).
 While many PDWs are very good at close quarters and a typical modern carbine is pretty good up to 300 yards, both are severely handicapped beyond that range.
 The PDW's biggest hindrance in this regard is its very short barrel, while the carbine is held back primarily by its use of the diminutive 5.56x45 NATO cartridge.
 In either case, the energy of the bullet is insufficient to remain very effective at my maximum intended distance against human targets and the occasional medium-size game animal.
-(Besides the obvious counterterrorism missions, I intend to hunt wolves, deer, and wild boar with this weapon.)
+(Besides the obvious counterterrorism missions, I intend to hunt wolves, deer, and wild boar with this puppy.)

-As an illustration of the insufficiency of 5.56x45, consider that at 500 yards it will have lost 68% of its kinetic energy, reducing it to just 541 ft·lb.
+As an illustration that 5.56x45 won't do, consider that at 500 yards it will have lost 68% of its kinetic energy, reducing it to just 541 ft·lb.
+While there's no _universal_ agreement on how much it takes to do the job well, I set my requirement at 800 ft·lb based on the guidance of [Chuck Hawks][hawks].
-While there is no _universal_ agreement on how much it takes to do the job well, I set my personal requirement at 800 ft·lb per the guidance of [Chuck Hawks][hawks].
-A 6.5 Grendel cartridge exceeds slightly at 500 yards, giving 818 ft·lb; whereas the lighter and less streamlined 5.56mm cartridge can comply only out to 300 yards.
-(These calculations are all based on the Wolf™ Military Classic cartridges — .223 Remington, 55gr, 0.395 BC, 3241 ft/s MV; and 6.5 Grendel, 100gr, [0.515 BC][grendel-bc], 2723 ft/s MV.)
+A 6.5 Grendel cartridge exceeds this slightly at 500 yards, giving 818 ft·lb;
+whereas the lighter and less streamlined 5.56mm cartridge can comply only out to 300 yards.
+(Calculations based on Wolf™ Military Classic cartridges — 6.5 Grendel, 100gr, [0.515 BC][grendel-bc], 2723 ft/s MV; vs .223 Remington, 55gr,
+0.395 BC, 3241 ft/s MV.)
 {:.tangent}

-I think I can more fully achieve my own goals by creating a custom carbine than by selecting any of the off-the-shelf offerings that I've already considered.
-So I'm going for it, and upon completion we'll see how it performs.
+I'd like to conquer these goals by creating a custom carbine, so I'm going for it.
+When it's finished, we'll see how it performs.

-Until we have those results, I'm just another guy on the Internet who thinks he knows everything. ;)
-{:.tangent}

 ### Basis
 The RC1 design is based somewhat on the [Alexander™ 6.5 Grendel